 SEC.
 30-3. - OBSTRUCTING DITCHES, ETC.(Code 1979, § 18-3; Code 1992, § 17-3; Ord.
 No. 2014-106, § 1, 7-15-2014)It shall be unlawful for any person to obstruct any ditch, storm drainage pipe, or waterway within any public right-of-way, public drainage easement, or natural stream so as to impede the flow of water in such ditch, storm drainage pipe, or waterway.

+No. The City Attorney is hired to work exclusively as in-house counsel to the City of Madison as a body corporate.
+Their job is to protect the interests of the corporation by providing legal services and advice to the corporation's officials and employees.
 The City Prosecutor is hired to represent the City in all criminal matters arising out of City Code violations and misdemeanors which occur within the corporate limits of Madison.
-She does not provide prosecution services related to felonies which are committed in Madison--those are handled by the District Attorney of the county in which they occur.
+They do not provide prosecution services related to felonies which are committed in Madison--those are handled by the District Attorney of the county in which they occur.

 If you need to discuss or obtain clarification of how these statutory requirements apply to your particular situation, you should consult with a private attorney.
 City Clerk Department.